raskyer/furez-api/README.md

 ## Current Version ?
 1.0

-### What's next/in progress ?
+### What's in progress before release ?
 - Better handle of responses and displays of errors
 - All possibilities of infected API in testing directory
-- Python Automatisation (with GUI thank's to GALA)
+- Python Automatisation (with GUI thanks to GALA)

 ### If you encounter problems?
 - Check your rights on the files and folder..
-Can you display, read and wrights on file or folder ? (ls -l)
+Can you display, read and write on file or folder ? (ls -l)
 - Check your Apache configuration..
-Check the rewrite mod if enabled, Allow Overrid All, etc ..
+Check if the rewrite mod is enabled, Allow Overrid All, etc ..
 - Check your php.ini: allow_url_fopen ? curl ?
-- If any other bugs you can post it on this git hub and a fix will be add
+- If you find any other bug, you can post it on this git hub.
+Then a fix will be added.

 ## Quick Install :
 Soon